jeyabalajis/aws-certified-sa-pro-notes/docs/network/vpc.md

 4. Service consumers create interface VPC endpoints to connect to the endpoint services (created in service provider account)
 5. You can configure Amazon Route 53 to route domain traffic to a VPC endpoint.
 6. If the NLB is in multiple AZ, and the ENI in multiple AZ, the solution is fault tolerant!
-7. NLB on the service provider side and VPC endpoint on the service consumer side.
+7. **NLB on the service provider side and VPC endpoint on the service consumer side. **

 ### Interface endpoint

 1. An elastic network interface with a private IP address that serves as an entry point for traffic destined to a supported AWS service, endpoint service, or AWS Marketplace service.
 2. Leverage security groups for security
-3. Uses Private DNS
+3. Uses Private DNS entries to redirect traffic.
 4. Interface can be accessed from Direct Connect and Site-to-Site VPN, through intra-region VPC peering connections from Nitro instances, and through inter-region VPC peering connections from any type of instance.

 ### Under the Hood